lupyuen/pinephone-nuttx/README.md

 (See Memory Mapping List and Register List at Page 90)

 # Other Display Engine Features

+We won't use these Display Engine Features today...

 __DE RT-WB:__ (Page 116)
 > The Real-time write-back controller (RT-WB) provides data capture function for display engine.
 It captures data from RT-mixer module, performs the image resizing function, and then write-back to SDRAM.